carlohamalainen/carlohamalainen.github.io/_posts/2012-09-15-secd-machine-interpreter-in-python.md

   - Uncategorized
 format: image
 ---
-I wrote a Python interpreter for the SECD abstract machine, following the presentation in [Kogge&#8217;s book](http://carlo-hamalainen.net/blog/2012/08/15/kogges-the-architecture-of-symbolic-computers-1991/).
+I wrote a Python interpreter for the SECD abstract machine, following the presentation in [Kogge's book](http://carlo-hamalainen.net/blog/2012/08/15/kogges-the-architecture-of-symbolic-computers-1991/).
 The [pydot](http://code.google.com/p/pydot/) library was convenient for visualising the graph in memory corresponding to data and code.
 For example this short program:

 <pre>[LDC, [3, 4], LDF, [LD, [1, 2], LD, [1, 1], ADD, RTN], AP, WRITEI, STOP,]
 </pre>